iTecAI/DiSwarm/README.md

 ## Notes
 - Swarm ID: the same for all bots in your swarm, but it should be unique from any other swarm, at least on your swarm channel.
 To be safe, use a randomly generated string or number.
 Make sure every bot in your swarm has the same id, because bots with different ids cannot see eachother's messages.
+- Bot ID: should be different for every bot in a swarm
 - ```get_queue()``` will only return messages from your swarm, so you can have multiple swarms in the same channel.
 - DiSwarm uses Fernet encryption, provided by the `cryptography` library.
 Install this library through `pip install cryptography`.
 - Also requires `pip install discord`